Skip to main content

 1. Initial Contact and Conflicts Check – Inquiries can be made directly to STOHLER ADR PLLC, to Chuck directly or through the website.
 Chuck’s availability is listed on the website as well as through the National Academy of Distinguished Neutral (NADN) website.
 NADN.org.
 Conflicts are checked before any assignment is accepted.

-3. Engagement Letter – Following the premediation conference, or after the parties have agreed on the date and arrangements, STOHLER ADR PLLC will send an engagement letter outlining the terms and details for a successful Mediation.
+3. Engagement Letter – Once the parties have agreed on the date and arrangements, Chuck sends an engagement letter outlining the terms and details for a successful Mediation.
 The letter will include the Mediation fees and expenses.
 Typically, the parties are required to pay a Retainer due before the day of the Mediation.
+Chuck sends Retainer invoices to facilitate payment; electronic payment is preferred.
 Chuck charges by the hour for travel time and will charge for expenses such as mileage and overnight accommodations, which are billed at cost.
 CLICK HERE TO VIEW THE SAMPLE MEDIATION ENGAGEMENT LETTER

 4. Premediation Statements – The parties are requested to submit premediation statements one week in advance of the Mediation.
 It is important for Chuck to receive the statements by the weekend before because that is when he prepares for the following week’s Mediations.
-The premediation statements should include:
+Once Chuck reviews the premediation statements, he typically calls each party with questions and to discuss the dynamics of the case.
+Such calls usually make the Mediation process more efficient and productive.

 a.
 Factual Background